 Which makes Valeant’s demand letter very interesting.

 To understand why, it’s important to understand what Philidor is.
 To the public, it describes itself as a “pharmacy administrator” and, according to a call service operator last Thursday, Valeant is its only client.
-Located in Hatboro about 30 miles outside Philadelphia, its corporate filings indicate both companies are independent of the other.
+Located in Hatboro, Pennsylvania, about 30 miles outside Philadelphia, Philidor noted in its corporate filings that both companies are independent of each other.

-A better description is a “specialty pharmacy,” filling, shipping and getting insurance approval for prescriptions of the more complex drugs Valeant makes.
-In its third quarter conference call last year, the only instance where Philidor has been publicly mentioned by an analyst, Valeant chief executive Mike Pearson said that perhaps 40 percent of its business flows through specialty pharmacies.
-In July, he reiterated the company’s guidance for up to $11.1 billion in 2015 revenue, implying that as much as $4.4 billion in product could move through this channel.
+A better description is a “specialty pharmacy,” that fills, ships and obtains insurance approval for prescriptions of the more complex drugs Valeant makes.
+During its third-quarter conference call last year, the only instance when Philidor has been publicly mentioned by an analyst, Valeant chief executive Mike Pearson said that perhaps 40 percent of its business flows through specialty pharmacies.
+In July he reiterated the company’s guidance for up to $11.1 billion in 2015 revenue, suggesting that as much as $4.4 billion in product could move through this Philidor channel.

 (Note that specialty pharmacies are exempt from reporting the drugs they sell to IMS Health, the tracking service used by companies and analysts to monitor drug sales and inventory channels.)

 As is the case with many private companies, the financials of Philidor are hard to come by, but it is unmistakably an operation of some mass, with about 900 employees and its own legal unit.
-A Pennsylvania state senator posted an April 6 interview with company CEO Andy Davenport where he stated the company was on track to process between 12,000 and 15,000 prescriptions daily by December.
-With prescription costs regularly running into the hundreds and even thousands of dollars, the company could potentially handle upwards of $1.5 billion in product this year.
+A Pennsylvania state senator posted an April 6 interview with company CEO Andy Davenport in which he stated the company was on track to process 12,000 to 15,000 prescriptions daily by December.
+With prescription costs regularly running into the hundreds and even thousands of dollars, the company could potentially handle upward of $1.5 billion in product this year.

-A key cog in Valeant’s “patient access” program, patients referred to Philidor often receive coupons for reduced or waived co-pay requirements — given to the prescriber by Valeant’s sales representatives — and in turn, Philidor would appear to attempt to recoup the cost of the drug from private insurers or Medicare.
-Theoretically, this makes price increases less risky for Valeant given that a sizable population of a drug’s users frequently won’t observe them.
-Still, the patient access program is central to the company’s distribution program, and one of the issues the U.S. attorney subpoenas specifically sought information on.
+Here’s a key cog in Valeant’s “patient access” program: Patients referred to Philidor often receive coupons for reduced or waived co-pay requirements (given to the prescriber by Valeant’s sales representatives).
+And, in turn, Philidor would appear to attempt to recoup the cost of the drug from private insurers or Medicare.
+Theoretically, this makes price increases less risky for Valeant, given that a sizable population of a drug’s users frequently don’t have the capability to observe them.
+Still, the patient access program is central to the company’s distribution program, and one of the issues the U.S. attorneys’ subpoenas specifically sought information about.